KageRyo/ExpenseElf/README.md

 # ExpenseElf

-💰ExpenseElf is a Line bot for simple expense tracking and budget management.
+ExpenseElf is a Line bot designed for easy expense tracking and budget management.
+With ExpenseElf, you can log your expenses with a simple chat message and receive an analysis of your spending habits.